-Is Olaplex's Patented Ingredient Legit?
+Olaplex's Patented Ingredient

 This compound works in theory by repairing the disulfide bridges of keratin, which is the protein that composes most of the structure of our hair.

-We’re only able to locate one medical study on this patented ingredient.
-The study examined the chemical composition and potential effects on hair of bis-aminopropyl diglycol dimaleate for restoring damaged hair, but did not test it or prove any efficacy in a real-world trial.
+The above-linked trial examined the chemical composition and potential effects of bis-aminopropyl diglycol dimaleate on hair, but did not test it or prove efficacy in a trial with human participants.

 Simmondsia chinensis (jojoba) seed oil may improve hair thread and breakage resistance according to a clinical trial published in the Polymers journal, but only when combined with a class of cosmetic ingredients that does not appear to exist in this product.